PandTheGamer/rettro-ball-1-trought-2-for-python/README.md

-# rettro-ball-1-trought-2-for-python
-Controls: - Move Up: UP arrow key - Move Down: DOWN arrow key - Start/Pause: Space bar - Resume (while paused): Space bar  Difficulty Levels: - Easy: Press E - Normal: Press N - Hard: Press H  License: MIT License  Acknowledgements: Built with Pygame.
+# Retro Ball 1 and 2 for Python

+Controls:
+- Move Up: UP arrow key
+- Move Down: DOWN arrow key

+Fullscreen (press 'F' on launch):

+For Retro Ball 1:
+- Press 'F' to toggle fullscreen mode.

+For Retro Ball 2:
+- Press 'F' to toggle fullscreen mode.

+License: MIT License

+Acknowledgements:
+Built with Pygame.
 Special thanks to OpenAI for the inspiration.

-For the first verson controls are the same but no start or pause or difficulty AN press f on one or two to go full screen